 4) Betaine Anhydrous (Trimethylglycine) donates a methyl group for methylation.
 Beets and quinoa, and lamb, very high in Betaine.
 Betaine HCl is used for increasing acidity in the stomach and is also the form that is more capable of reducing homocysteine.

 5) Vitamin B2 or Riboflavin

-All these nutrients are found in Methyl Guard by Thorne, Methyl Protect by Xymogen, or HomocysteX Plus by Seeking Health.
-You only need to choose one of these.
-HomocysteX Plus is a bit different in that it also contains another active form of vitamin B12 known as adenosylcobalamin, this is critically important for those precious powerhouses in your cells, you know, the organelles called “mitochondria.”
+Mito B Complex (my own brand) contains a specialized bioactive form of vitamin B12 known as adenosylcobalamin, which is critically important for those precious powerhouses in your cells, you know, the organelles called “mitochondria.”
 They prefer adenosylcobalamin.
-Dr Lynch added this special form of vitamin B12 to HomocysteX Plus because it is so important for your mitochondria.
-So when you see 1,000 mcg on the label of that product, you are getting 800 mcg pure methylcobalamin and 200 mcg pure adenosylcobalamin.
-You will not see any cyanocobalamin in any of the products I’ve included here, that is an inferior form of vitamin B12 that I do not recommend.
+I added this special form of vitamin B12 to my B complex (Mito B Complex) because it is so important for your mitochondria.
+You will not see any cyanocobalamin in any of the products I’ve mentioned here, since that is an inferior form of vitamin B12 that I do not recommend.

 It’s a little more complex, but for someone with a chronic illness, or severe allergies or sheer curiosity, it may be the best way to go to uncover the underlying cause of your condition: